dgaydukov/cert-spring5/files/spring5.md

 #### DI and IoC
 ###### Dependency injection
+Singleton beans should be stateless and prototype beans should be stateful.
+Although both of them can have state, according to the Spring documentation, "you should use the prototype scope for all beans that are stateful, while the singleton scope should be used for stateless beans."

 Rewrite filed injection with `@Autowired` (performed by `AutowiredAnnotationBeanPostProcessor`), has one filed `boolean required default true`.
 If no dep found will throw `NoSuchBeanDefinitionException`, if set `required = false`, null will be injected.

 Pros of constructor injection